 *Important to note regarding Student/ NUS discounts - Your Staffordshire University ID card should be sufficient for these purposes as it is an NUS card.
 However, any discount offered is at the discretion of the retailer/ business.
 Staffordshire University cannot be held responsible for any refusal to offer discount and will not enter into discussion with the retailer/ business regarding proof of entitlement.
 Sometimes a discount will only be offered (or a higher level of discount is offered) to holders of an NUS "Extra" card.
 NUS Extra cards can be purchased via the Students Union.
 For more details please click here.

-Stoke Campus - Full time card collections are organised in the Sports Hall during the first weekend and throughout Welcome Week each September as part of Stage 2 Enrolment.
-After Welcome Week ID cards can be collected from the Information Centres.
-Part time card collections are held on selected weekday evenings during September and October; outside of these times your card will be posted to your registered home address.
+Stoke Campus - Full time card collections are organised in the Sports Hall during the first weekend and throughout Welcome Week each September as part of Face to Face Enrolment.
+After Welcome Week ID cards can be collected from the Information Points.
+Part time student's cards will be posted to their registered home address.